H4HWV2011/msjarvis-public-docs/thesis/22-identity-focused-retention.md

 In practical terms:

 - Identity promotion jobs can rely on a fully connected consciousness and neurobiological stack.
-- The prior open item "allis-neurobiological-master unreachable" is closed in this chapter.
+- The prior open item "allis-neurobiological-master unreachable" is closed.

 ---